Home TravelAsia Special experience: meeting a geisha or maiko in Japan

 Performance Miyako Odori

 It was not easy to find good information in advance about a geisha and/or maiko dance performance in Kyoto.
 Moreover, the performance I wanted to see was only held 3.5 weeks a year, around the flowering of the blossom trees in April.
-Still, I managed to get a coveted ticket to one of Miyako Odori‘s spring performances at the Kyoto Art Theater Shunjuza.
+Still, I managed to get a ticket to one of Miyako Odori‘s spring performances, at the time still held at the Kyoto Art Theater Shunjuza.
 So lucky!

 I received a confirmation of my reservation by email.
 I had to collect the actual entrance ticket from the theater box office before the start of the performance.
 When picking up they asked for my ID and order number.
 Makes sense because the tickets are prepaid online.
 There was a kind of lunchroom in the theater, where I met a nice French couple.